Catherine F Sinclair

 Catherine completed fellowships in Head and Neck Surgery and Laryngology at the University of Alabama at Birmingham and the New York Center for Voice and Swallowing, respectively.
 Between 2012 – 2021 she worked at Mount Sinai in New York as an Associate Professor and the Director of Head and Neck Surgery at Mount Sinai West.
 In January 2021, she relocated with her family back to Australia, bringing with her two new technologies not yet available in Australia – thyroid nodule radiofrequency ablation and continuous laryngeal adductor reflex neuromonitoring.

-Catherine is an active member of many North American Endocrine National Committees including the Executive Committee of the Endocrine Section of the American Head and Neck Society and the Guidelines and Statements Committee of the American Thyroid Association.
+Catherine is an active member of many North American Endocrine National Committees and was a founding member of the North American Society for Interventional Thyroidology (NASIT).
+She is the current Editor in Chief of VideoEndocrinology, one of the three official journals of the American Thyroid Association.
 She has published numerous peer reviewed papers, book chapters and consensus statements on thyroid disease, thyroid cancer, throat cancer, operative techniques during thyroid and parathyroid surgeries the laryngeal adductor reflex and laryngeal disorders.
 In 2018 she was awarded the prestigious American Laryngological Association Young Faculty/Practitioner Award for research paper entitled “Unearthing a Consistent Bilateral R1 Component of the Laryngeal Adductor Reflex in Awake Humans: A Stride Forward in our Understanding of Laryngeal Pathophysiology”.
 She is frequently invited to speak at international meetings, conferences and health system Grand Rounds.
-Research interests include intraoperative neuromonitoring of laryngeal nerves and voice preservation during thyroid and parathyroid surgery, radiofrequency ablation of thyroid nodules, and neurophysiology of the human larynx.
+Research interests include thyroid ablative technoloties, intraoperative neuromonitoring of laryngeal nerves and voice preservation during thyroid and parathyroid surgery, and neurophysiology of the human larynx.